 The Simons Foundation’s Mathematics and Physical Sciences division invites applications for the Simons Fellows in Theoretical Physics program, which enables research leaves by providing time away from classroom teaching and academic administration.

 Rationale: Research leaves from classroom teaching and administrative obligations can provide strong intellectual stimulation and lead to increased creativity and productivity in research.
-The Simons Fellows program is intended to make leaves more productive by enabling the extension of sabbatical leaves from one academic term to a full academic year.
+The Simons Fellows program is intended to make leaves more productive by enabling their extension from one academic term to a full academic year.

 Basis for Awards: A selection committee of distinguished scientists will advise the foundation on the selection of applicants.
 Awards will be based on the applicant’s scientific accomplishments in the five-year period preceding the application and on the potential scientific impact of the work to be done during the leave period.

 Level and Duration of Funding: A Simons Fellowship in Theoretical Physics supports a research leave, defined as a continuous period of one or more academic semesters or quarters free from classroom teaching and academic administration.
-The program provides salary replacement for up to 50 percent of the Fellow’s current academic-year salary, whether normally paid over nine or twelve months (up to a maximum of $100,000), and up to $25,000 for expenses related to the leave.
+The program provides salary replacement for up to 50 percent (up to a maximum of $100,000) of the Fellow’s current academic-year salary, whether normally paid over nine or twelve months, and up to $25,000 for expenses related to the leave.
 The award is to be administered through the Fellow’s home institution, which will receive an additional 20 percent overhead on allowable expenses.
 Any unspent funds at the end of the research leave must be returned to the Simons Foundation.

 Allowable Expenses: Salary replacement funds are to be used only to replace or partly replace salary during academic terms in which the recipient would otherwise be teaching or engaging in academic administration.
-The funding may not be used for summer salary or to increase the academic-year salary beyond the university rate.
+The funding may not be used for summer salary (if salary is paid over nine months) or to increase the academic-year salary beyond the university rate.

 For salary replacement funds, please follow your university’s policy on costs associated with sabbaticals not supported by the university.
 If applicable, fringe benefits are allowed within the salary replacement funds category, but the total amount requested cannot exceed the maximum allowed ($100,000).